-(3) Federal Subsidies reflected in the table above assume a 5.9% reduction in such Federal Subsidies, the reduction in effect for the federal government's fiscal year ending September 30, 2020, through the final maturity of the Series 2009C Bonds and the Series 2010 Bonds.
+(3) Consistent with current law, Federal Subsidies reflected in the table above assume a 5.9% reduction in such Federal Subsidies through 2027 and no reduction thereafter.
 The actual reduction in the Federal Subsidies may be greater than or less than such amount.
 See "CERTAIN FACTORS AFFECTING AMP, THE PARTICIPANTS AND THE ELECTRIC UTILITY INDUSTRY - Federal Subsidies."